david2999999/Leet-Code-Youtube/README.md

 algorithm which facilitates a great learning experience.

 ## Approach to Solving Questions
-### Thoughts before Coding
+### Thoughts Before Coding
+* Finding different approaches for the problem
-* Brute force way to approach the question
+    * Brute force approach
-* Data structures that can be used
+    * Optimization to the brute force approach
+* Finding the right data structure
     * We need to map a value to another value?
-HASHMAP!
+HashMap!
     * We need to keep track of a count of different elements?
-HASHMAP!
+HashMap!
     * We need to have quick lookup for individual elements?
-HASHSET!
+HashSet!
     * We need to model a network of people?
-GRAPHS!
+Graph!
     * Matching Brackets?
-STACK!
+Stack!
-* Algorithms that can be used
+* Any algorithms that can be used
     * Finding cycles?
 2 POINTER APPROACH
     * Searching in sorted array?
 BINARY SEARCH
     * Finding shortest path between 2 nodes in a graph?
 BREATH FIRST SEARCH